 - 22. The player throwing in the ball stands on the mark of touch with both feet outside the field of play.
 The thrower must not step into the field of play until the ball has been thrown.
 Sanction: Option of lineout or scrum. - 23.
 The ball must: - a.
-Be thrown in straight along the mark of touch; and - b.
-Reach the five-metre line before it hits the ground or is played.
+Be thrown in straight along the mark of touch towards a lineout player; and: